pola-rs/polars/py-polars/docs/source/reference/sql/table_operations.rst

    * - Function
      - Description
    * - :ref:`CREATE TABLE <create_table>`
-     - Create a new table and its columns from a SQL query against an existing table.
+     - Create a new table and its columns from a SQL query executed against an existing table.
    * - :ref:`DROP TABLES <drop_tables>`
-     - Delete a specified table and related data.
+     - Deletes the specified table, unregistering it.
    * - :ref:`EXPLAIN <explain>`
-     - Returns logical plan of the query.
+     - Returns the Polars execution plan for a given SQL query.
    * - :ref:`SHOW TABLES <show_tables>`
-     - Returns a list of all tables in the context.
+     - Returns a list of all tables registered in the given context.
    * - :ref:`UNNEST <unnest_table_func>`
-     - Unnest one or more arrays as columns in a new table.
+     - Unnest one or more arrays as columns in a new table object.
    * - :ref:`TRUNCATE <truncate>`
-     - Remove rows from table without deleting the table from context.
+     - Remove all data from a table without actually deleting it.

 .. _create_table:

 CREATE TABLE
 ------------
-Create a new table and its columns from a SQL query against an existing table.
+Create a new table and its columns from a SQL query executed against an existing table.

 **Example:**

 .. code-block:: sql

-    CREATE TABLE new_table AS SELECT * FROM df WHERE value > 42
+    CREATE TABLE new_table AS
+    SELECT * FROM existing_table WHERE value > 42

 .. _drop_tables:

 DROP TABLES
 -----------
-Delete a specified table and related data.
+Deletes the specified table, unregistering it.

 **Example:**